blankaex/blog/_posts/2026-03-31-pong-gear-guide.md

 {% endcapture %}
 {% include gallery images=images cols=3 %}

 The Allround Evolution is a simple 5-ply all-wood blade.
 It's medium-soft and (as the name implies) designed for all-round play with a slight leaning towards offense.
 These properties make it suitable for learning as it provides good control and strong feedback to help you get a feel for your strokes, without compromising on performance in terms of speed or power.
-Comes in FL, ST, and CPEN.
+Comes in FL, ST, and C-Pen.

 The Fastarc G-1 is a medium-hard rubber that (also as the name implies) lets you hit fast balls with a high throw angle.
 This pairs well with the tamer Allround Evolution by giving it a bit of extra firepower.
 It also doesn't interfere with the blade's other properties, as the arc helps with clearing the net and slight tackiness gives increased control.
 Definitely a classic choice for a reason.